 ‘There is no such thing as bad weather, only bad clothing’

-Forest School by its very nature comes with an element of risk.
-We provide opportunities to enhance adventure and learning in the outdoor environment that will, in turn, develop skills and confidence in each child.
+Forest School by its very nature involves an element of risk.
+We provide opportunities to develop skills and confidence within each child by providing adventure and learning in our outdoor environments.
 This may include being near a fire, climbing trees and using tools.
-Forest School encourages children to discover and experience at their own pace either as individuals or with their piers.
-Our role as Forest School practitioners is to notice and support the children and provide opportunity for them to develop their own real life experiences.
-We ensure children stay safe and have respect for the environment and other people.
-We actively support the development of the children becoming active learners.
+Forest School encourages children to discover and experience at their own pace either as individuals or with their peers.
+Our role as Forest School practitioners is to notice and support the children and provide opportunities for them to develop their own real-life experiences.
+We ensure children stay safe and have respect for the environment and other people, whilst becoming active and independent learners.

-Forest School sessions run weekly for every child throughout the year and in all weather (other than high winds, thunder and lightning).
+Forest School sessions run weekly for children throughout the year and in all weathers (except high winds, thunder and lightning).
 Please make sure your child has appropriate outdoor clothing with weatherproof layers and spares - just in case they get wet!

 A session usually runs as follows: